marcduiker/durable-functions-use-cases/lessons/notifysupport.md

 ## Goal

-The goal of this lab is to write a Function App which responds to incidents (posted as HTTP request) and notifies team members which are part of a support schedule.
+The goal of this lab is to write a Function App which responds to incidents (posted as HTTP requests) and notifies team members which are part of a support schedule.

 ## Prerequisites